 - Mix it with cream cheese and enjoy it with your morning bagel.

-- Top a piece of toast with it along with avocado and tomato slices.
+- Spread it on toast along with avocado and tomato slices.

 - Stir it into store-bought tomato sauce for an extra nutrition boost.